 The supplied channel-exit programs provide either one-way or two-way (mutual) authentication of a partner system when a session is being established.
-For a particular channel, each exit program has an associated principal (similar to a user ID, see WebSphere MO access control and Windows principals).
+For a particular channel, each exit program has an associated principal (similar to a user ID, see "WebSphere MQ access control and Windows principals" on page 372).
 A connection between two exit programs is an association between the two principals.